18.1. SPI Overview

 For a built-in plugin that is included in the Presto source code,

-this resource file is created whenever the pom.xml
+this resource file is created whenever the pom.xml file of a plugin

 contains the following line: